giornogoldenwind/brother-hll6200dw-aur/README.md

 2022.
 GrapheneOS entirely forgoes GPG in its installation process without any loss of security.

+## Credit

+Credit goes to Jordan Selanders/ProfessorChill for creating this AUR package.

 ## License

 This `PKGBUILD` is licensed under the GPLv3 license.
 (I will remove this